cern-eos/eos/doc/quickstart/kubernetes.rst

 .. note::

-   Make sure you have kubectl_ installed and access rights to a Kubernetes cluster on your system.
+   Make sure you have `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`_ installed and access rights to a Kubernetes cluster on your system.
    To start playing around by using a virtual cluster in your local machine, you can use `Minikube <https://kubernetes.io/docs/tasks/tools/install-minikube>`_.

-Run EOS in Kubernetes (K8s)
+Run EOS in Kubernetes
 -----------------

 Checkout the eos-on-k8s project: